 With the disparity of mid-range earning jobs, the American dream seems to be fading.
 Employees currently in these mid-range positions are fighting to keep these positions, leaving low wage earners no hope or aspirations of moving up through the ranks.

-Chief economists for the LA County Economic Development Corp., Robert Kleinhenz, stated, “If you have all three incomes levels in balance, there's a theoretical ladder that low-wage household can hopefully climb.
+Chief economists for the LA County Economic Development Corp., Robert Kleinhenz, stated, “If you have all three incomes levels in balance, there's a theoretical ladder that low-wage households can hopefully climb.
 It helps sustain the overall health of communities to know that there's the possibility of moving up.
 That's the American dream.”

 Source: LA Times